KDE/homerun/fixes/README.md

 # Intro

-This dir contains patched copies of classes provided by other projects.
+This dir contains patched or backported copies of classes provided by other projects.

 Those copies are intended to be temporary and should be removed when fixes are upstreamed and available on all machines used to test SAL.
 If a fix cannot be